Closed May 1

 Between September 2013 and mid-June 2014 there are no scheduled visitor programs.
 Films are shown upon request.

-A variety of other interpretive programs are offered throughout this period.
-Northwest Notes Speaker Series, and Pioneer Square Historic District First Thursdays are two of these types of program whose subject changes monthly.
+Another interpretive programs offered is Pioneer Square Historic District First Thursdays are two of these types of program whose subject changes monthly.
 Please consult the schedule of events for upcoming programs and details.

 Programs for organized educational groups are offered September through mid-June.
-Advanced reservations are required and for the 2013-2014 school year are now being taken.
+Advanced reservations are required and as of late-April 2014 very few openings exist for May and June 2014.
 To make a reservation or for more information on the park's educational programs, call 206-220-4240.

 Did You Know?